kyma-project/community/internal/proposals/logs/dynamic-backend-configuration/fluentbit-operator.md

 Customization | Custom Fluent Bit parser plugins supported.
 Inputs, filters, and outputs are planned to be supported | No custom Fluentd plugins supported, user needs to forward the logs using a custom output to another log processor.
 | Daemonset Management | The Daemonset definition is managed by the operator, incl. potential migration logic | Daemonset will only be restarted but the actual definition is un-managed |

-# Chances and Risks
+# Chances and Risks of Fluent Bit Operator

-## Chances Fluent-Bit Operator
+## Chances
 * Going with the Fluent-Bit operator will allow Kyma to **save investment** and maintenance.
 The logging configuration will be changeable at runtime without being forced to touch the fluent-bit system parts (main goal of the story).
-Furthermore it will maintain the Daemonset and might reduce **maintenace efforts on upgrades**.
+Furthermore it will maintain the Daemonset and might **reduce maintenance efforts on upgrades**.
 * Furthermore, users will use **well known resource definitions** for the configuration with existing documentation (to be proven) and an existing community behind.
-* The software will be **battle proven** and mostly likely will have a higher quality then a custom solution
+* The software will be **battle proven** and mostly likely will have a higher quality than a custom solution.

-## Risks Fluent-Bit Operator
+## Risks
-* On the other hand, using the fluent-bit operator as the direct interface to the user will **prevent kyma to interfer with the configuration options** of the user.
-So if the kyma use case is different or will develop in a different direction, it will not be possible to modify the interface (CRDs).
+* On the other hand, using the fluent-bit operator as the direct interface to the user will **prevent Kyma to interfere with the configuration options** of the user.
+So if the Kyma use case is different or will develop in a different direction, it will not be possible to modify the interface (CRDs).
 That problem is exposed already by having the Daemonset and fluentbit service section configurable via the CRDs.
-That must be shielded from the user in order to have the actual operations of the component configurable by the reconcilation logic while the actual configuration should be doable outside of the reconcilation scope. **-> Strategic risk**
+That must be shielded from the user in order to have the actual operations of the component configurable by the reconciliation logic while the actual configuration should be doable outside of the reconciliation scope. **-> Strategic risk**
-The interface will be specific to the logging use case always (fluent-bit opens up to metrics nowadays, still it does not seem to be as multi-purpose as the otel-collector).
-As kyma is planning to provide interface for configuration of tracing and monitoring as well, these configurations will always be different by design starting by the CRD apigroup already. **-> Strategic risk**
+* The interface will be specific to the logging use case always (fluent-bit opens up to metrics nowadays, still it does not seem to be as multi-purpose as the otel-collector).
+As Kyma is planning to provide interface for configuration of tracing and monitoring as well, these configurations will always be different by design starting by the CRD APIgroup already. **-> Strategic risk**
-* Another risk is the **indirection on top of fluent-bit** not being in control of the kyma project.
-Assuming fluent-bit requires a patch which needs to be activated by some Daemonset config, then the time till that option will be available get prolonged by additionally waiting to get the operator fixed and released. **-> Investment risk**
+* Another risk is the **indirection on top of fluent-bit** not being in control of the Kyma project.
+Assuming fluent-bit requires a patch which needs to be activated by some Daemonset config, then the time until that option will be available will get prolonged by additionally waiting to get the operator fixed and released. **-> Investment risk**
 * The **strictness of the CRD definitions** might become another challenge, if there is some bug in the translation of the CRD into the actual configuration (a very specific field of a plugin configuration has a wrong validation rule), a fix must be created in the community first and released.
 Having a free-form plugin definition with a non strict-validation (but a dry-run) might be way more flexible from a dependency perspective.
 Furthermore all standard features are not supported yet.
 Means, when new features to a filter are added, then these features have to be added to the FluentBit Operator as well, which is a downside relating to time. **-> Investment risk**
 * Furthermore, the FluentBit Operator **lacks important features** (secret injection, config check, bad config rollback, etc.), on which no concrete plans are published.
 Adding these features will require cooperation with the project and potential investments **-> Strategic risk**
 * The operator is too early (no stable release even), it is not obvious if it will find adoption and the project will have an active community long-term **-> Strategic risk**